-LSU has six student media organizations: The Daily Reveille, Tiger TV, KLSU radio, LSUNow.com, Legacy magazine and Gumbo, the university yearbook.
+LSU has four student media organizations: The Reveille, Tiger TV, KLSU radio and Gumbo, the university yearbook.
 The LSU Office of Student Media hires nearly 200 paid students each semester from any major and concentration.
-Student Media also has it's own Advertising and Marketing department.
+Student Media also has its own Advertising and Marketing department.

-Tiger TV broadcasts live news, sports and entertainment programs four days a week via livestream, and rebroadcasts three days a week on WBTR, or local cable channel 19.
+Tiger TV, the Official TV station of LSU, broadcasts live news, sports and entertainment programs four days a week via live stream, and rebroadcasts three days a week on WBTR, or local cable channel 19.

 KLSU, a FCC-licensed, non-commercial, educational radio station, broadcasts 24/7 with 23kW watts of power at 91.1 FM.
 Listeners can tune in to 91.1 FM from up to 40 miles away from campus, or listen to KLSU worldwide via web streaming.

 KLSU disc jockeys describe the overall theme of the station as “alternative,” but students host specialty shows at night and on the weekends.
 These shows include genres like underground hip-hop, folk and contemporary funk.
 The station plays music from student-curated computer playlists, but also has the capability to still spin vinyl, cd’s or from our live studio.

 KLSU reports the news, sports and entertainment on air as well.
 You can stream the station live on the free Radio FX app, available for both iOS and Android mobile devices.
 Check it out at www.radiofx.co.

 The LSU Gumbo Yearbook chronicles news, sports and entertainment highlights of the academic year at LSU.
 In words and especially photos, the Gumbo shows the people, places, and events that make each year unique.
 In addition to formal portraits of graduating seniors, the Gumbo contains hundreds of snapshots of students and campus organizations.
 The Gumbo is available online.